Target Audience: K-12, Language Schools and Post-secondary Institutions

 As a region, Latin America is seeing an unprecedented number of student recruiters heading its way.
 Increased levels of English proficiency and higher per capita incomes have cemented this region as an attractive market to recruit international students.

 Local universities, high school counselors and agents will be invited to participate at this online, one-on-one meetings workshop (6 meetings - 20 minutes each).
 The meetings will take place on the FPP virtual fair platform, which enables participants to have video conferences at their private booth.

 By way of a virtual fair, you're able to engage the digital generation’s 21st-century student, from the largest cities and the smallest towns without leaving the office.
 We expect students registrations from over 1,200 different cities in the region.

 FPP's unique virtual fair platform has been specifically designed to replicate all the features that exhibitors enjoy at our in-person events, but online.

 FPP’s reputation and track-record in reaching high-quality pre-screened students are unmatched.

 As with FPP’s worldwide in-person events, all students registering to attend are heavily screened for their financial capacity and intentions to study abroad.
 Only students matching our pre-defined criteria will be provided with log-in details to attend the EduCanada Virtual Fair.
 This will typically equate to 30% - 35% of registering students being accepted.

 All exhibiting institutions will have the level of their programs clearly marked so that you are not mistakenly contacted by students looking for a program differing to what you offer.

-Whether you are already established in Latin America and the Caribbean by regularly attending FPP’s official EduCanada Fairs or are looking to break into this lucrative and growing student market, this virtual fair is a cost-effective and time-efficient way to recruit from several countries in these regions.
+Whether you are already established in the region by regularly attending FPP’s official EduCanada Fairs or are looking to break into this lucrative and growing student market, this virtual fair is a cost-effective and time-efficient way to recruit from several countries in these regions.